 -

-The agency is taking steps to remove prescription fluoride treatments that children swallow.
+The agency is taking steps to remove prescription fluoride products that children swallow.
+But researchers who study fluoride say it's not harmful and some kids need the treatments.

 -